Finding a Top Financial Advisor Firm in San Rafael, California

 Ohana Advisors, the No. 2 firm on our list, has been in business the longest and has the best client-to-advisor ratio on this list.
 While Ohana does not have a minimum account requirement, its clients typically have an average net worth of $100 million.
 New clients will generally be expected to have a net worth of at least $30 million within the short term.

-The Ohana team includes one certified public accountant (CPA).
+The fee-only firm team includes one certified public accountant (CPA).

 Ohana Advisors Background